giantswarm/roadmap/README.md

 **Shipped**
 Congratulations!
 The feature is now available to you.
 Let us know what you think.

-> [name=oshrat - Buffer has a 'leaving it for now' column.
-I think that would be useful for us, since sometimes we reprioritize for many reasons and don't necessarily want to put it back in 'ready to develop']

 **Q: Are all our plans and project on the roadmap?**

 A: Typicaly yes.
 Please note, that things may move around, we may do things we didn't list and cancel things that we planned.